spyduck007/LogAnalyzer/README.md

 ## Overview

-This project implements a lightweight, explainable intrusion detection framework that identifies malicious behavior from system and network logs.
-Rather than relying on payload inspection or black-box machine learning, the system models **attacker behavior over time** using interpretable rules applied to structured log events.
+This project is a lightweight intrusion detection framework that analyzes system and network logs to identify malicious behavior.
+Instead of inspecting payloads or using machine learning, the system focuses on **modeling attacker behavior over time** using interpretable rules.

+The project was built as an exploration of how intrusion detection systems work in practice, especially when dealing with noisy and incomplete data.

-The framework detects three common attack behaviors:
+The framework detects three types of attacks:

 - Web brute force attacks
 - Web scanning activity
 - SSH brute force attacks

-The goal of this project is not to build a production SIEM, but to explore how heterogeneous logs can be normalized into a unified event model and analyzed using transparent detection logic.
+This is not intended to be a production SIEM, but a research-style prototype that emphasizes clarity and correctness.

 ---

 ## Data Sources

-This project uses publicly available network traffic from the **CIC-IDS2017** dataset.
+This project uses public network traffic from the **CIC-IDS2017** dataset.

 - **Friday traffic** is used for web-based attacks
-- **Thursday traffic** is used for SSH brute force behavior
+- **Thursday traffic** is used for SSH brute force attacks

-Raw PCAP files are processed using the **Zeek** network analysis framework to extract structured logs.
-No raw PCAPs or logs are committed to this repository.
+Raw PCAP files are processed using the **Zeek** network analysis framework to generate structured logs.
+Raw PCAPs and logs are intentionally not committed to this repository.

 ---

-## Event Abstraction
+## Event Model

-All log entries are mapped into a unified `Event` abstraction with the following fields:
+All log entries are normalized into a unified `Event` abstraction with the following fields:

 - `timestamp`
 - `source_ip`